 I will import your data from your legacy forum package to Discourse.
-This offering is for a quick-and-dirty import of up to 100,000 posts.
+This offering is for a quick-and-dirty import of up to 50,000 posts.
 It is suitable for testing whether a given importer will work for your purposes, or to move your small community to Discourse.
 To see whether an importer exists for your forum, you can see this list of importers on GitHub.
 As a rule, all importers import users, categories, topics and posts.
 If you have an active community and need 301 redirects for your old URLs, that is beyond the scope of this service.
 You will need a service import which I typically do for $500-1000.
 Contact me with the size of your forum, current URL, current forum software, and desired time frame.

 For this offering, I will configure the importer to import your data, make trivial changes to the existing script, and either upload the data to your Discourse or let you inspect it on a temporary Discourse instance that I set up for you, which you can then download and install onto your own Discourse instance at your convenience.

 If you need multiple imports (e.g., you want to make sure that the importer works to your satisfaction before transitioning to Discourse), have a very large forum, or need to have a carefully choreographed transfer to the new site with minimized downtime, more time and money are required.
 Please contact me for details.